Payalsonal/Complex-Calculator/README.md

-Open Intellij, and click on terminal -> On the terminal, type: npm install After installation completes, start the developmet server by typing: npm dev server This command will open this "Calculator" app in the browser.
+Open Intellij, and click on terminal -> On the terminal, type: npm install After installation completes, start the developmet server by typing: npm dev server This command will open this "Calculator" web based application in the browser.